mateuszjurewicz/procat/README.md

 The second one, titled [synthetic experiments notebook](synthetic_experiments.ipynb) contains training and evaluation code for models trained on a synthetically generated set of simplified catalogue structures.

 Each notebook starts with configuration information, which you can adjust.

+Additionally, the best performing model is made available with the DOI `10.5281/zenodo.4896303` at this [model hosting address](https://zenodo.org/record/4896303#.YLnxgZMzbOQ).
+The model requires using the appropriate version of PyTorch and importing the proper model definition, as shown in the provided jupyter notebooks.

 ### Usage